-I'm concerned about the harmful effects of a market based around leveraging massive amounts of people's data.
-I'm especially concerned about harms to civil rights and equal opportunity, the proliferation of misinformation, harms to competition, and increasing labor exploitation, including through worker surveillance.
-These concerns go far beyond traditional "privacy" issues, and they merit investigation as unfair practices that might violate the FTC Act.
-But they cannot be separated from the traditional privacy problems entirely; all stem from the same indiscriminate data collection.
+Each of these problems merit investigation as potential violations of the law, especially the unfairness prong of the FTC Act, even though they do not fall within the ambit of "privacy" as it is generally conceived.
+But they also cannot be separated from the traditional privacy problems entirely; all stem from the same indiscriminate data collection.
 I implore us to think about these problems collectively as "data abuses" rather than force all these issues under the privacy umbrella.